skibblenybbles/django-daydreamer/README.md

 django-daydreamer
 =================

-A Django class-based view utility library.
+A class-based view library for Django, implementing all of Django's view decorators as view behavior classes.

 ## Quickstart